mindrenee/native_app_studio/doc_app_renee/Design Document.md

 Summary
 -------------
 Game "The shell game"
 This app is created during the minor mprog as project by Renee Witsenburg.
+The shell game is a game were you first see a pingpongball under a can.
+When the ball is disappeared the can and the other cans begin to move.
+When all the movements are finished, you must guess under which can the pingpongball is.

 List of database tables and fields (and their types)
 -------------